ropensci/roweb/_drafts/2016-12-21-commcallv12-review-coc.md

 Some notes:

-* Develop and post a CoC whether or not you know of any problems; setting clear expectations is 90% of the work
+* Develop and post a CoC whether or not you know of any problems; setting clear expectations is 90% of the work.
-* The CoC has to set expectations for everyone, including the boss
+* The CoC has to set expectations for everyone, including the boss (if there is one).
-* One big issue for the Carpentries was whether or not there should be specific lists of prohibited behaviors or protected groups
+* One big issue for the Carpentries was whether or not there should be specific lists of prohibited behaviors or protected groups.
 * Because many of our communities cross international boundaries, our CoCs should be accessible in multiple languages.
 The [Contributor Covenant](http://contributor-covenant.org/) does provide a template CoC in [multiple languages](http://contributor-covenant.org/i18n/).
+* For international communities, what is enforceable or criminal depends on where you are.
+For example, Canadian laws against hate-speech are not necessarily enforceable in other countries.

 ## Adopting and Sharing a Code of Conduct
 With big online communities, you rely on buy-in of lots from people to publicize and enforce your CoC and set the tone for your community.
 When a small group has developed the CoC, it's important to have your leaders and key contributors be open and vocal about their top-down endorsement.
 In this way, community members without power in the organization can see they will be supported.
 Overtly showing kindness and pointing to the CoC tends to filter out people who don’t want to be subject to its enforcement.